Not every Paladin is fated to become a legendary and divine hero.

 Normally a Paladin would gain spells from some Divine source and the intensity of their Oath.

-Instead, the Oathbreaker’s spell come from something much more sinister.
+Instead, the Oathbreaker’s spells come from something much more sinister.
 The flood of negative emotions and darkness in their hearts has opened them up to a very different influence.

 Evil Deities are tricky and an Oathbreaker doesn’t need to explicitly serve an evil deity like Wee Jas or Myrkul for them to take interest.